What Is Point-of-Sale (POS) Security?

 POS Security Threats

-POS systems are a common target for hackers, as they can be used to steal credit and debit card data.
-Things like outdated software, unsecure networks, and unsecure third-party integrations, along with the theft of devices or passwords, sometimes through scams, can leave you vulnerable to attacks.
+Outdated software, unsecure networks, and unsecure third-party integrations, along with the theft of devices or passwords, sometimes through scams, can leave you vulnerable to attacks.
 These include malware infections, hardware tampering, brute force attacks, phishing and social engineering, and employee theft.

-A POS malware attack infiltrates POS terminals or online stores via compromised or poorly secured systems, searching payment card data, which is then sent to the attacker unencrypted.
-Hackers get in through unprotected databases, program vulnerabilities, or personal access.
+Hackers first get into the system through unprotected databases, program vulnerabilities, or personal access.
 Then, they install malware that will collect credit card data and other personal information from customers as they make purchases.
 The data can then be sold on the black market or used to commit identity theft.

 POS malware can be very sophisticated and difficult to detect.
-Often an attack can go on quietly for months or years before it’s noticed.
+An attack can often go on quietly for months or years before it’s noticed.
 Sometimes, a business only finds out from law enforcement investigating another fraud case.
-Here are some of the most common types of point-of-sale malware attacks:

-- Spyware: This kind of malware uploads itself onto a POS system and uploads the stolen data elsewhere.
+- Spyware: This kind of malware installs itself onto a POS system and uploads the stolen data elsewhere.
 BlackPOS and its derivative Kaptoxa, which were used in the 2013 Target POS breach, are well-known examples.

 - Keyloggers and skimmers: Some spyware steals data by logging keystrokes.
 Backoff POS and Poseidon both have this capability.
 This could have been the culprit in 2020, when TrueFire, which offers guitar lessons online, was hacked.
 Since it does not store payment card information, the info was most likely captured as customers were making payments.